 note: unofficially adopted 1961, official adoption 1981; the anthem has been popular in a number of Swiss cantons since its composition (in German) in 1841; translated into the other three official languages of the country (French, Italian, and Romansch), it is official in each of those languages

-Syria name: "Humat ad-Diyar" (Guardians of the Homeland)
+name: "Humat ad-Diyar" (Guardians of the Homeland)

 lyrics/music: Khalil Mardam BEY/Mohammad Salim FLAYFEL and Ahmad Salim FLAYFEL